DanCmoo/DanCmoo/README.md

 Backend Developer

 **About me:**
-* 🔥 Currently learning JavaScript and Angular
+* 🔥 Currently learning JavaScript, TypeScript and Angular
 * 📧 How to reach me: decamachoo@udistrital.edu.co
 ### Connect with me:
 <p>